 Cinema and Daily Entertainment

 Unfortunately, 1440p and 2160p resolution doesn’t come with a price tag, and not everyone can afford them.
 So if you are someone who wants to experience a high frame rate and highly detailed visuals, then 1440p and 2160p would be a better deal.
-Otherwise, full HD or 1080p serves as the safest choice as most of the current cable box channels and movies run on native full HD.
+Otherwise, full HD or 1080p is the safest choice as most of the current cable box channels and movies run on native full HD.

 OTT Services Usage

-But the number of the 4K contents is really less, and you will have to pay a considerable amount for the subscription.
+But the number of the 4K contents is less, and you will have to pay a considerable amount for the subscription.
 The scenario is similar for 1440p resolution, and only limited streaming platforms offer 2K resolution.
 In the current scenario, 1080p gets the edge as most of the web content comes with full HD as standard, and you can opt for a subscription at a reasonable amount.
 Plus, there are OTT platforms that only offer full HD native resolution.